 A Question often asked – How old must one be to trek Gorillas?

-Why is the Minimum Age for Gorilla Trekking is 15 in Uganda – Rwanda – DR Congo?
+What is the minimum Age for Gorilla Trekking?
+15 in Uganda – Rwanda – DR Congo?

 How old must one be to trek Gorillas?
 The Minimum Age for Gorilla Trekking is 15 in Uganda – Rwanda – DR Congo.
-Many parents might not agree with the fifteen years minimum age rule.
-However, it is the rule that governs when children can track gorillas in Uganda, Rwanda, and the Democratic Republic of Congo.
+Many parents might disagree with the fifteen-year minimum age rule.
+However, the rule governs when children are deemed old enough to track gorillas in Uganda, Rwanda, and the Democratic Republic of Congo.

-Why put the minimum Age for Gorilla tracking at 15?
+Why set the minimum Age for Gorilla tracking at 15?

 Here is what we often hear from a client, “My daughter or son is thirteen years old and as physically mature as a sixteen-year-old.”

 Parents might think that their child is physically and emotionally mature.
 The same parents are unaware of what awaits them on the Bwindi Impenetrable Forest’s trails.
 They do not know how their child will respond emotionally in the presence of the gentle giants of the forest.
 They do not know if their child has the stamina or the physical ability to last five hours on a trek up and down ridges.

 The reality is this.
 A gorilla trek is no stroll in the park for a person of any age.
 Research has shown that those under fifteen may lack the emotional stability needed to encounter a gorilla family.
 May not follow the gorilla trekking rules for the welfare of trekkers and the great apes.

 What is the minimum age for Gorilla Trekking?